PhilipYip1988/python-tutorials/010_math_module/readme.md

 ![img_005](./images/img_005.png)

-The ```total``` generated from an Euler Series can be seen to converge.
+The total generated from an Euler Series can be seen to converge.
 This is because the denominator in each additional term becomes larger and as a result, addition of its reciporical becomes negligible.

-The number this converges to is known as Eulers number ```e```.
+The number this converges to is known as Eulers number e.
 To get Eulers number use:

 ```
 math.e